psych252/psych252slides/emails/2_visualization_class_preparation.md

 	+ Your R version should be: R version 3.5.2 (2018-12-20) -- "Eggshell Igloo"
 	+ Your R Studio version should be: Version 1.1.463 (To update it, go on Help > Check for Updates)

-- Install the following R packages  by running this command in the console in RStudio: install.packages("bookdown","knitr","tidyverse", "devtools", "tinytex")
+- Install the following R packages  by running this command in the console in RStudio: install.packages("bookdown","knitr","tidyverse", "devtools", "tinytex", "Hmisc")

 See you tomorrow!